Debbie Stabenow: Education

-Gun law
+Gun policy

+Stabenow supports gun control and supports a national assault weapons ban.

 After the Orlando nightclub shooting, Stabenow participated in the Chris Murphy gun control filibuster.
 One month later, she supported bills to ban people on the terrorist watchlist from buying guns and to expand background checks.
 Neither bill passed the Senate.
-Stabenow blamed the National Rifle Association (NRA) for the bills' failure to pass.
+Stabenow blamed the National Rifle Association of America (NRA) for the bills' failure to pass.

 In 2017, following the Las Vegas shooting, Stabenow and Debbie Dingell introduced a law that would make it illegal for people convicted of misdemeanor stalking to buy guns.

 Stabenow has an "A+" rating from the Brady Campaign to Prevent Gun Violence and an "F" rating from both the NRA and the Gun Owners of America.

 Health care

-Stabenow has helped open 10 community health centers in Detroit while in office.
+Stabenow had helped open 10 community health centers in Detroit while in office.

-She has received high scores from Planned Parenthood (2017, 100%) and low scores from National Right to Life Committee, (2013, 0%).
+She received high scores from Planned Parenthood (2017, 100%) and low scores from National Right to Life Committee, (2013, 0%).

 In the 2000 campaign, she: "promised to make the pharmaceutical industry lower prescription drug prices, to maintain Social Security benefits and to give Medicare a new prescription drug plan."
 She pledged to "fight the pharmaceutical and insurance industries—the two industries that spend the most money lobbying federal officials" and accused the pharmaceutical industry of "making up to 20 percent net profit each year...on the backs of families, seniors and businesses."
 Her spokesperson said: "In the last election, I think the pharmaceutical industry spent more campaigning against her than any other candidate...She was enemy number one."
 Stabenow voted for the Patient Protection and Affordable Care Act in December 2009, and for the Health Care and Education Reconciliation Act of 2010.
 She also sponsored S. 2257, the Excellence in Mental Health Act.

 On September 1, 2016, she said that approving money to combat Zika was a top congressional priority.

 In August 2019, Stabenow was one of 19 senators to sign a letter to United States Secretary of the Treasury Steve Mnuchin and United States Secretary of Health and Human Services Alex Azar requesting data from the Trump administration in order to help states and Congress understand the potential consequences in the event that the Texas v.
 United States Affordable Care Act (ACA) lawsuit prevailed in courts, writing that an overhaul of the present health care system would form "an enormous hole in the pocketbooks of the people we serve as well as wreck state budgets".